Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 These meatballs are better as part of a dish

 It was a different story when I served the meatballs with plain white rice.
-The rice helped balance out some of the saltiness and brought it down to a level of just a touch too salty instead of overly salty.
+The rice helped balance out some of the saltiness and brought it down to a level of just a touch too salty instead of overly salted.

 They must be served with rice, bread, a tortilla, or anything that could help cut through some of that saltiness.